Azure/azure-powershell/src/Cdn/Cdn.Autorest/docs/Az.Cdn.md

 Create an in-memory object for DeliveryRuleUrlPathCondition.

 ### [New-AzCdnEndpoint](New-AzCdnEndpoint.md)
-Creates a new CDN endpoint with the specified endpoint name under the specified subscription, resource group and profile.
+Create a new CDN endpoint with the specified endpoint name under the specified subscription, resource group and profile.

 ### [New-AzCdnHealthProbeParametersObject](New-AzCdnHealthProbeParametersObject.md)
 Create an in-memory object for HealthProbeParameters.